Pink Line: Mayur Vihar-Trilokpuri Stretch May Open In 2020

 The Delhi Metro Rail Corporation (DMRC) has floated a tender, for the construction works on a 1.4-km section of the Pink Line between Mayur Vihar Pocket-I and Trilokpuri Sanjay Lake stations.
 According to DMRC officials, the work will be completed in eight months and this section will open for public use by mid-2020.

-After the inauguration of Shiv Vihar-Trilokpuri stretch in October, the Lajpat Nagar-Mayur Vihar Phase-I stretch of the Delhi Metro's Pink Line has now become operational.
-This extension was formally flagged off by Union Minister Hardeep Singh Puri and Delhi Deputy Chief Minister Manish Sisodia.
+After the inauguration of Shiv Vihar-Trilokpuri stretch in October 2018, the Lajpat Nagar-Mayur Vihar Phase-I stretch of the Delhi Metro's Pink Line became operational.
+This extension was formally flagged off by union minister Hardeep Singh Puri and Delhi deputy chief minister Manish Sisodia.
 This stretch will have five stations — Vinoba Puri, Ashram, Hazrat Nizamuddin, Mayur Vihar Phase-I and Mayur Vihar Pocket-I.

 Lajpat Nagar- Mayur Vihar section: Vinoba Puri, Ashram, Hazrat Nizamuddin, Mayur Vihar-I and Mayur Vihar Pocket-I.

 Trilokpuri-Shiv Vihar section: Trilokpuri Sanjay Lake, East Vinod Nagar-Mayur Vihar-II , Mandawali-West Vinod Nagar, IP Extension, Anand Vihar ISBT (Blue Line), Karkardooma (Blue Line), Karkardooma Court, Krishna Nagar, East Azad Nagar, Welcome (Red Line), Jaffrabad, Maujpur- Babarpur, Gokulpuri, Johri Enclave and Shiv Vihar.